bjayaram/engie_progress_app/README.md

 # Deployment to a cloud service (Google, AWS, Digital Ocean etc.)

-If you need a public URL to access this app,
-Launch a Linux Virtual Machine on your preferred cloud service.
+If you need a public URL to access this app, launch a Linux Virtual Machine on your preferred cloud service.

 If you are not a superuser, become one.